Fix a Bathroom Exhaust Fan That’s Leaking Water: 5 Easy Steps

 Step Number Four: Turn Off the Power to Bathroom Exhaust Fan Before Repairing

-It's important to turn off the power to the fan before beginning any repairs to prevent accidental injury.
-Detach the electrical cord from the wall socket and gently pull it out on either end of the wire, so it's loose.
+It’s important to turn off the power to the fan before beginning any repairs to prevent accidental injury.
+Detach the electrical cord from the wall socket and gently pull it out on either end of the wire so it’s loose.
 Disconnect all wires from switches, receptacles, or junction boxes nearby.

-Step Number Five: Repair Bathroom Exhaust Fan
+Step Number Five: Repair the Bathroom Exhaust Fan

-Once you've verified that all screws are tightened firmly and that your filter is in good condition, it's time to repair your bathroom exhaust fan.
-Begin by unscrewing each screw holding down the housing cover and remove it carefully.
+Once you’ve verified that all screws are tightened firmly and that your filter is in good condition, it’s time to repair your bathroom exhaust fan.
+Remove each screw holding down the housing cover by unscrewing it.
+Clean the inside and outside of the housing with a cleaner designed for this purpose, then apply a small amount of oil to the blade and contact points.

-Replace each screw and replace the housing cover once again before re-connecting all wires to switches, receptacles, or junction boxes.
+Replace each screw and replace the housing cover again before re-connecting all wires to switches, receptacles, or junction boxes.
 Finally, test your fan by turning it on and off several times to ensure proper operation.

 How can I repair my bathroom exhaust fan at home?